 - To diagnose the type of twin (or other multiple) pregnancy.
 It is important to know whether each twin has its own placenta, or whether they share a common placenta.
 If they share a placenta, it is advisable to monitor the pregnancy more closely.

 - To check whether the baby is growing and developing normally.
-Some major abnormalities can be visible at 12 weeks, but it is much better to have an ultrasound examination at 20 weeks to exclude structural abnormalities.
+Some major abnormalities can be visible at 12 weeks, but it is much better to have an ultrasound examination at 20 – 22 weeks as well to exclude structural abnormalities as far as possible.

 - your age,